How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 Fake faces don’t care about how you feel.
 They might pretend to listen like real people, nice people; they’re thinking about themselves.

-If you have a problem, they might not even be.
+If you have a problem, they might not even notice.
 They’re too busy worrying about their stuff.
 At work, they might not find you stressed or overworked.
 They live in their little world and can not help you in any way due to their self-centered nature.

 6. Lack of Accountability